AbuTalha3/Todo-list/README.md

 ### Install

-First you need to install the node package files
+First, you need to install the node package files
 Run this command:

 ```sh